In no particular order:

 6) Consider the wise advice of people at the Behavioral Diabetes Institute: maintain the best blood sugar control you can, avoid lows (hypoglycemia) especially severe lows, and live your life.
 Don’t think that a cure for Type 1 diabetes is coming anytime soon.
 If you are a Type A personality, be especially wary of being harsh on yourself for some number on a meter and be wary of trying to achieve some “perfect” A1c.

 7) Test, test, test.
 Lots of blood glucose testing means better control.
+If you can, get a continuous glucose monitor (CGM), which in the case of Dexcom gives a blood glucose reading every 5 minutes, and also lets you know what direction your blood glucose is trending.
 Don’t allow embarrassment to prevent you from taking proper care of yourself (meaning, if you need to test or inject in public, do it.)
-Eat to your meter (use your blood glucose meter to test your blood sugar after meals and eliminate from your diet the foods that spike your blood sugar).
+Eat to your meter (use your blood glucose meter/CGM to test your blood sugar after meals and eliminate from your diet the foods that spike your blood sugar).
 Follow the rule of small numbers (from Dr. Bernstein: big inputs make big mistakes; small inputs make small mistakes—in other words, lower carb means lower doses of insulin means smaller “mistakes”).

 8) Get organized; get your security blanket in order.
 For me, security comes in the form of backup—I carry my diabetes kit with me at all times.
 My diabetes kit includes insulin vial and needles, meter and test strips, note from doctor, glucose tabs, and backup supplies for my insulin pump.
 I wear a Medic Alert (www.medicalert.org) bracelet that says I have Type 1 diabetes, an insulin pump, and that I have autoimmune hypothyroidism (Hashimoto’s disease).